“Genetic markers are known DNA sequences which can be used for studying any kind of polymorphism”.

 SNP: Single nucleotide polymorphism

-SNP is a single nucleotide polymorphism, type of unique marker in comparison with other markers enlisted here.
+SNP is a single nucleotide polymorphism, a type of unique marker in comparison with other markers enlisted here.

 Due to the addition or deletion of a single nucleotide in a genome, the SNP originated.